 In conclusion, understanding how to value a startup is an art that develops in time.
 Learning how to do it is also about practice and what information you can get your hands on.

-If you enjoyed reading this article about how to value a startup, you should check out this one about Steve Jobs leadership style.
+If you enjoyed reading this article on how to value a startup, you should check out this one about Steve Jobs leadership style.